unified-font-object/ufo-spec/versions/ufo3/fontinfo.plist.md

 6. The Type 1/CFF `FamilyName` field can be derived from the generic `familyName` attribute.
 7. If `postscriptFullName` is not given, the Type 1/CFF `FullName` field can be created by combining the generic `familyName` and `styleName` attributes.
 8. The Type 1/CFF/post table `italicAngle` field can be found at the generic `italicAngle` attribute.
+9. The Type 1/CFF `postscriptWeightName` has no standard mapping to the `openTypeOS2WeightClass` value.
+The only official examples are given in [The OpenType OS/2 table specification.]

 #### Macintosh FOND Resource Data